 Solar energy is finding a well-established role in today’s clean energy economy.
 But despite what you may have been taught to believe, solar technology isn’t a new thing.
 There is in fact a long history behind photovoltaics (PV) that brought the concept of solar energy to completion.
 Let’s go back in time to discover the origins of solar PV and explore the history of solar energy.

-If you took science in school, you might be aware that the sun is a crucial factor to life on Earth.
+If you took science in school, you might be aware that the sun is a crucial factor in life on Earth.
 Humans, animals, and plants all use the sun’s energy in one form or another.

 The Power of Plants

 Plants use a process called photosynthesis to make food.
 They do this by trapping the sun’s light with their leaves and changing water and carbon dioxide into a sugar called glucose.
 Glucose is used by plants for energy and to make other substances like cellulose and starch.
-Plants require photosynthesis in order to grow, bloom and produce seed.
+Plants require photosynthesis in order to grow, bloom and produce seeds.
 Without adequate sunlight, glucose cannot be manufactured, energy reserves are depleted and plants die.